What is gangrene?

 How is gangrene diagnosed?

-If you have symptoms of gangrene, your medical team will perform a physical exam to check for signs of tissue death.
-They may also ask you about any chronic health conditions you have that could be related to the gangrene.
+If you have symptoms of gangrene, your healthcare team will give you a physical exam to check for signs of tissue death.
+They may also ask you about any chronic health conditions you have that could be linked to the gangrene.

-Your health care provider may also want to do lab tests to check for gangrene.
+Your healthcare provider may also want to do lab tests to check for gangrene.
 A higher than normal amount of white blood cells, for example, can mean you have an infection.
-Your health care provider may take samples of tissue or fluid from the affected area and look at in the lab.
-If your health care provider suspects internal gangrene, he or she may order imaging tests or surgery to find out for sure.
+Your healthcare provider may take samples of tissue or fluid from the affected area and look at in the lab.
+If your healthcare provider thinks you may have internal gangrene, he or she may order imaging tests or surgery to find out for sure.

 How is gangrene treated?